HOW HYPERBARIC OXYGEN THERAPY (HBOT) CAN HELP YOU

 Hyperbaric Oxygen Therapy stimulates angiogenesis which means growing new blood vessels and improvement to tissues.
-In 2007 HBOT was shown to cause an increase in new Stem Cell release from our bone marrow into our circulation, thus repairing natural damage with the normal aging process.
-Hyperbaric Oxygen Therapy has been also shown to have huge detoxification effects and suppresses inflammation.
-Most of our chronic diseases are now recognised to result from chronic inflammation.
+In 2007 HBOT was shown to cause an increase in new Stem Cells released from our bone marrow into our circulation, thus repairing natural damage with the normal aging process.
+This therapy has been also shown to have huge detoxification effects and suppresses inflammation.
+Most of our chronic diseases are now recognized to result from chronic inflammation.

-Whether you are a professional athlete or just somebody who enjoys challenging your body, your participation in sports or other taxing physical activities.
-The utilisation of Hyperbaric Oxygen Therapy sessions can give you the edge you need to perform at your personal best, every time.
+Whether you are a professional athlete or just somebody who enjoys challenging your body, your participation in sports, or other taxing physical activities.
+The utilization of HBOT sessions can give you the edge you need to perform at your personal best, every time.

 Hyperbaric Oxygen Therapy speeds recovery from sports injuries, even those old residual ones you picked up years before.
 It gives the athlete a faster recovery from workouts and increases energy and mental clarity levels both on and off the field by providing more oxygen at the cellular level.
-This equates to rapid healing, the energy levels are high, and the athlete is able to focus and perform at peak levels.
-Many athletes report much lower lactic acid build-up with HBOT therapy, also greater endurance and less muscle fatigue.
+This equates to rapid healing, the energy levels are high, and the athlete can focus and perform at peak levels.
+Many athletes report much lower lactic acid build-up with HBOT therapy, also greater endurance, and less muscle fatigue.

 HBOT exponentially increases the amount of available free oxygen in the blood.
 Increased oxygen to the brain may “jump-start” oxygen-starved cells and help to return motor control factors to patients suffering from Cerebral Palsy.